 The treatment can be surgical or non-surgical.
 These include:

 - You are stretching the foreskin using a balloon and another device.

 - The circumcision

-- The opinion remains divided about the effectiveness of circumcision to treat phimosis.
-Some argue that it is an effective means of treatment and prevention; but others claim that the results are inconclusive.
+- The opinion remains divided about the effectiveness of circumcision in treating phimosis.
+Some argue that it is an effective means of treatment and prevention, but others claim that the results are inconclusive.

 - Complications of phimosis.

 - The pain and discomfort when urinating.